ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 where:
 - $x$ = the left most side of the closest dotted line
 - $y$ = the top of closest dotted line divided by two
 - $sizeratio$ = handles distance distortion.
-It creats a linear function describing how close the dotted line is vs how close the duckiebot should be to it.
+It creats a linear function describing how close the dotted line is vs how close the Duckiebot should be to it.
 This address the vanishing point problem.
 - $goal$ = where the bot wants to be.
 Represented by a blue vertical line in the image
 - $pixelscale$ = scales the error down to account for large error in pixels realative to a small error in angle